 Most people ask how I can afford to travel for so long.

-- Traveling independently costs me much less than taking the average two week vacation.
+Traveling independently costs me much less than taking the average two week vacation.
 As time has gone by, I have tended to travel more slowly, spending a week, or a month in a single place before moving on.
 I have even begun basing myself in a single location for months at a time to balance my work and travel.
 I often stay with friends, Couchsurf, use Airbnb, or stay in guesthouses.
 I rarely stay in hotels.
 Renting a furnished apartment for a month costs a fraction of what a hotel would for the same length of time, and it’s how I often stay in different locations around the world.

-I manage a few companies as I travel including an IT company in Canada.
-These pay most of my bills.
+I manage a pair of companies as I travel, including a technology services company in Canada.

 I sell or license my work & photography taken around the globe.
 I also consult about adventure travel, technology, and social media.

-- I work with tourism boards, magazines, and companies that I respect where my expenses are covered.
+I occasionally work with tourism boards, magazines, and companies that I respect where my expenses are covered.
 I will always mention in a post when a trip or activity is sponsored.

 A handful of affiliate sales from A Skinny Escape.

 With a background in technology and consulting, I co-founded the "Technology for Travelers" site called "Too Many Adapters" with my good friend and fellow digital nomad Dave Dean.
 Since launching in January 2012, we have worked with companies such as Dell, Nokia & Monster Cable, Logitech, & Blackrapid.